shahfarhadreza/mostafa-the-game/README.md

 # mostafa-the-game
-This is me trying to remake the Cardiac &amp; Dinosaurs game in C :)
+This is me trying to remake the Cadillacs and Dinosaurs game in C :)